adarsh-kr/adarsh-kr.github.io/quotes.md

 - "A fool can ask more than a wise can answer"-**?**
 - "The greatest glory in living lies not in never falling, but in rising every time we fall."-**Nelson Mandela**
 - "Success is not final; failure is not fatal: It is the courage to continue that counts."- **Winston S. Churchill**
+- "Long years ago, we made a tryst with destiny; and now the time comes when we shall redeem our pledge, not wholly or in full measure, but very substantially.
+At the stroke of the midnight hour, when the world sleeps, India will awake to life and freedom ..... "-**Tryst with Destiny, Pandit Jawahar Lal Nehru, 15th August, 1947.
+Indian Independence Day**